 One way to combat this is to explore the option of a co-working space – rented space in a shared office with people from all different organizations.
 This allows you to have office space that is more tailored to your needs, not be committed to a lease, and have your employees feel comfortable in what usually is a more relaxed, inspired and productive environment.

 Why co-working spaces?

-Another plus of joining a co-working space is the built-in community.
-Sharing an office with other similar-minded small business owners gives you the opportunity to network while you work and share resources that you'd otherwise have to track down on your own.
+The community aspect is a huge plus of joining a co-working space.
+Sharing an office with similar-minded small business owners gives you the opportunity to network while you work and share resources that you'd otherwise have to track down on your own.
 Many co-working spaces also organize regular events to help their occupants get to know each other and find ways to work together.

 What to consider when choosing a space

-Location.
-Shared offices are most frequently found in large cities like Chicago and New York, which can be a real cost-saver for businesses who want to be in these areas without signing an expensive urban office-space lease.
-However, be sure that your new co-working address is one that you feel comfortable not only showing up to every day, but also inviting professional contacts to.
-A lower price isn't worth it if your office is difficult to get to or in a run-down part of town.
+Shared offices are most frequently found in large cities like Chicago and New York, which can be a real cost-saver for businesses that want to be in these areas without signing an expensive urban office-space lease.
+However, be sure that your new co-working address is one that you feel comfortable not only showing up to every day but also inviting professional contacts to.

-Office setup.
-Because you can't rearrange and customize a co-working space the way you could a private office, you have to be satisfied with the existing layout and setup of a shared workspace.
-Cooke said that her office has assigned desks and equipment, so her staff members don't have to worry about taking their belongings home every night or using their personal cell phones for work.
-Other co-working spaces offer less stability, she said.
+Since you generally can't rearrange and customize co-working space the way you could a private office, you have to be satisfied with the existing layout and setup of a shared workspace.

-A shared office "is a built-in network," Cooke said.
+A shared office "is a built-in network," said Jayna Cooke, founder and CEO of event-venue listing site EVENTup.
 "If you're in a spot by yourself, you're going to be isolated, but at a co-working space, you have the ability to ask questions to a larger group.
-It's a more collaborative work space."
+It's a more collaborative workspace."